 Arguably the cheapest and easiest solution for preventing heartworm from taking hold in your pet is to use oral pills, which will kill any larvae before they have the chance to grow and develop into adult parasites.

-Speak to your vet if you’re not sure which particular treatment is best for your dog, though in most cases a professional will recommend either Heartgard or Ivermectin, both of which are readily available.
+Speak to your vet if you’re not sure which particular treatment is best for your dog.
+Some commonly-used medications include Heartgard and Ivermectin, both of which are readily available.

 Take your dog to the vet at least once per year for a full check-up, including testing for heartworm.
 This is just a simple blood test, and it could save a lot of expense and heartache further down the line if it identifies the disease at a very early stage, before symptoms have started to manifest.

 We don’t recommend mosquito repellents as these products are typically toxic to dogs.
 The options the CDC lists for human use include DEET, Picaridin, and lemon eucalyptus oil, all of which can make your dog sick.

 Mosquito repellents might not repel all mosquitos either, making them less effective than the solutions listed above.

 Holistic treatment is also not recommended for heartworm prevention.
 There is, unfortunately, no proven all-natural, homemade solution to heartworm.

 Therefore, we recommend following your veterinarian’s plan which should include a medically-proven medication.